Gen Z Students Reshaping College & Job Economy

 Don’t fret- students are curious, not worried.
 2 in 3 Gen Z students are confident they’ll receive a job offer soon after graduation.
 For some majors, it’s even higher.
 Even more, 60% of our youngest generation on the planet impressively plans to start a business one day, and 92% expect to work for less than six employees in their lifetime – Gen Z doesn’t even bother with summer gigs.

 Most teens prioritize studying to earn future scholarships over working a job.
 This is the main way Gen Z is reshaping how we “do” college as a society.
 Nearly half of American workers are living on less than $18,000 a year, and Gen Z is privy to this, so 82% think college is the way to get there.
-In the meantime to graduating high school, most are most focused on earning grants and aid.
+In the meantime to graduating high school, most are most focused on earning grants and receiving financial aid to afford college.

 Interestingly enough, one in three 15-year-olds plan to pursue one of the top 10 most popular occupations, regardless of whether or not their desired career will still be in-demand by the time they’ll be eligible for hire.
 Gen Z is ahead of its time – it’s all about employment for them.
 As we witness our very own children reshape the college years, continue to ask them, “What do you want to be when you grow up?”